luisawatkins/orbitdb-storacha-bridge/README.md

 ## What This Does

 "Backup and restore between **OrbitDB databases** and **Storacha/Filecoin** with or without full hash and identity preservation.
-Works in both Node.js and browser environments (in browsers at this time only without fully hash identity preservation by restoring db entries only [Issue #4](../../issues/4))
+Works in both Node.js and browser environments (in browsers at this time only without full hash identity preservation by restoring db entries only [Issue #4](../../issues/4))

-Furthermore, a [`StorachaTest.svelte`](src/components/StorachaTest.svelte)(and a [`StorachaAuth.svelte`](src/components/StorachaAuth.svelte)) which demonstrates a typical basic OrbitDB Todo example workflow between two OrbitDB instances (with two separate libp2p, IPFS nodes) of Alice & Bob (inside one browser page).
+Furthermore, a [`StorachaTest.svelte`](src/components/StorachaTest.svelte) and a [`StorachaAuth.svelte`](src/components/StorachaAuth.svelte) which demonstrates a typical basic OrbitDB Todo example workflow between two OrbitDB instances (with two separate libp2p, IPFS nodes) of Alice & Bob (inside one browser page).

 The script at scripts/svelte-backup-restore.js is setting up a complete example Svelte App with StorachaTest.svelte and StorachaAuth.svelte